edukaj/fontdef/README.md

 # Build
 Build this project is really simple just open it with qtcreator and build

+If you prefer to build from shell this are the steps

 # Dependencies
 fontdef depends from `boost-program-options` and `freeimage` and `freetype`